-Three owl boxes contained evidence of barn owl with compacted faeces, feeding remains, pellets and feathers which were compacted to circa 200 - 300 mm depth.
+Two owl boxes contained evidence of barn owl including the observation of individual owl, single egg and compacted faeces, feeding remains, pellets and feathers which were compacted to circa 200-300 mm depth.
 The level of material is indicative of earlier nesting attempts.

-However, as the birds were not present at the time of survey, it cannot be accurately ascertained if these were two separate pairs, or if the attempts were successful.
-The kestrel box had been used as a squirrel drey.
+However, as only a single barn owl was present at the time of survey, it cannot be accurately ascertained if these were two separate pairs.